psychemedia/storytelling-notes/tom_tit_tot.md

 Next daj, that there little thing looked soo malioeful when he como for the flax.
 An' when night came, she heerd tiiat a knockin* agin the winder panes.
 She oped the winder, an' that come right in on the ledge.
 That were griuiiiu from are to are, an' Ool tha's tail were twirlin' ronnd so fast.

-** What's my name?'" that sajs, as that goiincd hei- the skeins.
+"What's my name?" that says, as that goiincd her the skeins.

 "Is that Solomon?" she says, pretendin' to bo afoard.

-** Noo, t'ain't," that says, an' that come ladder inter the room.
+"Noo, t'ain't," that says, an' that come ladder inter the room.

 "Well, is that Zehedee?" says she, agin.
 Noo, t*ain*t," says the impet.
 An' then that laughed an' twirled that's tail till yew cou'n*t hardly see it.